EsotericSoftware/clippy/README.md

 ]
 ```

+### TouchLink

+Clippy can trigger a TouchLink, which is where the nearest Philips Hue device is reset, even if it has been paired with another bridge.
+This process is also known as stealing or "lightstealer".
+The device should be within ~30cm (12 inches) of the bridge, though a meter (3 feet) or more may still work.
+There should not be other devices closer to the bridge.
+To start the TouchLink, click the Clippy icon in the system tray, then "Philips Hue TouchLink".
+A dialog will appear if a device is successfully found.
+Afterward, you may use the Hue mobile app to search and find the device that was reset.

+Switches cannot be reset using TouchLink.
+Instead, the switch has a physical "Setup" button on the back that must be held until the switch's orange LED blinks.
+After that you may search for the switch using the Hue app.

 ## Dyanmic DNS

 When your IP changes, Clippy can update your dynamic DNS entry at [DnsMadeEasy](http://dnsmadeeasy.com) so you can always access your computer.